erictreid514/stat386-projects/_posts/2022-09-27-my-tutorial.md

 0.1335748
 ```

 This is a simple example, but it can be used in more situations than just trying to figure out how many customers walk into a store.
 You could use R to calculate the probability of drawing a spade from a deck of cards using the binomial distribution functions.
 If you know how a variable is distributed, then the powers of interpretation and prediction can guide you to make an estimated guess on what can happen.
+If you have any experience using these functions, please leave a comment with any advice that you have.
+If you have an idea of something you would like to see if it could be predicted using these functions, also feel free to post your ideas below!